gnzlbg/static_vector/README.md

 ## <a id="EXTENSIONS"></a>4.7 Future extensions

-The following points could be improved in a backwards compatible way:
+The following extensions could be added in a backwards compatible way:

 - hiding the concrete vector type on interfaces: e.g. by adding `any_vector_ref<T>`/`any_vector<T>` types that are able to type-erase any